 "A popular Government, without popular information, or the means of acquiring it, is but a Prologue to a Farce or a Tragedy; or, perhaps, both.
 Knowledge will forever govern ignorance: And a people who mean to be their own Governors, must arm themselves with the power which knowledge gives." ~ James Madison 1822

-Our collection contains many government documents both in the general collection of titles (organized by Library of Congress classification--LC Call Numbers) and in the Federal Depository Collection (organized by both LC Call Numbers and by Superintendent of Document Numbers, or SuDoc Numbers).
+Our print collection contains many Government documents both in the general collection of titles (organized by Library of Congress classification--LC Call Numbers) and in the Federal Depository Collection (organized by both LC Call Numbers and by Superintendent of Document Numbers, or SuDoc Numbers).
 To search for government documents use our online catalog Archway.